Cocos Island – Dive with Sharks in Costa Rica

 Dirty Rock

-The area is made up of volcanic rocks outcrops that are divided by a seed channel.
+The area is made up of volcanic rock outcrops that are divided by a seed channel.

 Dos Amigos Grande